-There are four main scams in the prostate industry that you should be aware of:
+There are five main scams in the prostate industry that you should be aware of:

 1. Lying About Ingredients – Many companies lie about what is really contained in their product.
 What they say on the label is NOT what is in the bottle.
 That is why I spent so much money on lab tests to showcase the good companies and expose the bad companies.
 I tested and ranked every product here on the website.
 The most effective ingredient, according to all the published clinical studies, for prostate health – by far – is beta-sitosterol.
 If you don’t have that, you really don’t have anything.
 So the lab reports on each product shows you what each product contains- and that is the key.
 Remember, advertisements can lie or exaggerate ...but lab reports don’t lie.